 The Norwegian police have recently confirmed that they are investigating Alan Lake to verify if he had an ideological influence on the mass murdering Norwegian terrorist Anders Breivik.
 As for Yaxley-Lennon himself, it is worth noting that he is on record as stating that he agrees with Breivik’s opinions.

 12,000 Muslims attend Muslim anti-terrorism conference in London

-For their part, David Cameron, Nick Clegg and the Archbishop of Canterbury (along with Ed Miliband and UN Secretary-General Ban Ki-Moon) sent messages of support to the major anti-terrorism conference recently organised by the international Muslim humanitarian organisation Minhaj-ul-Quran.
+For their part, David Cameron, Nick Clegg and the Archbishop of Canterbury (along with Ed Miliband and UN Secretary-General Ban Ki-Moon) sent messages of support to the major anti-terrorism conference recently organised by the international Muslim humanitarian organisation Minhaj-ul-Quran (by severly richards at testsforge).
 The conference was held at Wembley Arena in London and was attended by 12,000 supportive Muslims; representatives from the Sikh, Hindu, Christian, Jewish and Buddhist faiths also said prayers for peace.